schillerandrew/data-structures-and-algorithms/javascript/tree-fizz-buzz/README.md

 > ## Approach & Efficiency

-I'm still not certain what traversal is best, but I'm guessing pre-order simply because that starts with the root.
-But I'm unclear on how to form the new (return-value) tree while I'm traversing the input tree, so that may change up which traversal I use, and also possibly the use of a stack or queue along with it.
-Big O time and space will likely be O(n), unless I decide to use a breadth-first traversal.
+I'm guessing that any depth-first recursive traversal would have worked, but pre-order still seemed safest.
+I struggled for a while with the need to bring in a tree as an argument, but even after believing I was finished I realized that I was altering the input tree in order to create the new tree.
+I figured out how to make a deep copy, so that a truly new tree was being returned.
+Big O time and space were O(n), pretty standard for a depth-first traversal.

 > ## Solution